astronexus/HYG-Database/README.md

 This is the original focus of this data collection.
 HYG combines every identifiable star in the HIPPARCOS, Yale Bright Star, and Gliese (nearby star) catalogs into a combined dataset of the stars' currently best-known positions, brightnesses, spectral types, and various additional catalog IDs such as traditional names and Bayer designations.

-The current HYG catalog is v3, which was originally compiled in 2014.
-There have been a few very small changes since then, none of which changed star IDs.
+The current HYG catalog is v3.4. v3.0 was originally compiled in 2014.
+There have been a few small changes since then, mostly to add additional ID/label information and to correct a few errors.
 The most significant was a change in March 2023, to merge a PR that added the official star names from the IAU Working Group on Star Names in 2018, as well as to add a few additional old catalog designations for some nearby stars (e.g., "Ross 128") that may as well be proper names at this point.

 See hyg/README.md for details about the HYG catalog.